bhinfinity/Mondrian-Composition-III-using-HTML-and-CSS-Grid/README.md

 This project draws inspiration from Piet Mondrian, a Dutch painter famous for his minimalist compositions of geometric shapes and primary colors.

 ## 🌱 What I Learned
-- Creating dynamic layouts with CSS Grid
+- Creating dynamic layouts with CSS Grid.
-- Building a responsive art piece using only HTML and CSS
+- Building an art piece using only HTML and CSS.
-- Reimagining classic art through code
+- Reimagining classic art through code.